nivedabala/nivedabala.github.io/index.md

 # Hi, I'm Niveda,

-I'm a second year Medical Sciences and Business Student at the University of Western Ontario!
+I'm a Bioinformatics and Business Student at the University of Western Ontario!
 I'm excited to learn new things and will be documenting my growth on here.

 [Resume](https://drive.google.com/file/d/1GKrbP3vK8D5HVbIhL5lmNOVAORQpq8B4/view?usp=sharing)